 Be transparent: If you participate in or maintain a social media site on behalf of the university, clearly state your role and goals.
 Keep in mind that if you are posting with a university username, other users do not know you personally and view what you post as coming from the university.
 Be careful and be respectful.
 What you say directly reflects on the university.
 Do not use singular personal pronouns (e.g. “I,” “me”); rather, use plural personal pronouns (e.g. “we,” “us”).

 Maintain your presence: Cross-promote your social media presence in other channels/materials to drive traffic to your social media (and vice versa).
 Once you are established, parents, students, and others will find you and expect to engage with you via social media.

 Keep active: Update your accounts often and be sure that you are responsive and engaged with your followers.
 Inactive social media accounts appear clumsy and unprofessional and reflect poorly on your department and the university.

 Don’t be ignored: Use visually appealing images and videos to engage with users.
-Contact Public Affairs to get the resources for proper image sizes for all social networks.
+Contact Marketing Communications to get the resources for proper image sizes for all social networks.

 Have a plan for responding to negative comments: If an online commenter posts an inaccurate, accusatory, or negative comment about the university, correct the inaccuracy in a positive and polite way.
-If the communications become antagonistic or deal with sensitive topics, ask Public Affairs for advice before responding.
+If the communications become antagonistic or deal with sensitive topics, ask Marketing Communications for advice before responding.
 Remember that sometimes private messaging is the most effective way to communicate with certain followers.

 Track your post performance to analyze whether you are achieving your marketing goals: Set aside time to report on your social media activity as a part of your process.
 Evaluate the results and make changes based on the data you receive.